dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The nested sampling algorithm is a computational approach to the problem of comparing models in Bayesian statistics, developed in 2004 by physicist John
 9 KB (1,417 words) - 10:20, 20 June 2018

-Longest path problem (redirect from Approximation algorithms for the longest path problem) longest path in G can be found in linear time by applying a linear time algorithm for shortest paths in −G, which is also a directed acyclic graph.
-For
-20 KB (2,413 words) - 08:45, 14 March 2019

-Stability (learning theory) (redirect from Algorithmic stability) Stability, also known as algorithmic stability, is a notion in computational learning theory of how a machine learning algorithm is perturbed by small changes
-16 KB (2,708 words) - 02:28, 27 July 2018

 Preconditioned Crank–Nicolson algorithm
 In computational statistics, the preconditioned Crank–Nicolson algorithm (pCN) is a Markov chain Monte Carlo (MCMC) method for obtaining random samples
 6 KB (1,052 words) - 01:22, 16 September 2018